locka99/opcua/README.md

 ## Client

-The client shall mirror the functionality in the server providing an API to connect to a server and call its services.

-Other features

-* Configuration can be set in code or read from a YAML file
+The client shall provide synchrononous and asynchronous calls corresponding to the functionality of the server.
+It will also support these additional calls.

+* FindServers
-* Can discover endpoints from a discovery server
+* RegisterServer (for servers to register themselves with a discovery server)
-* Supports the creation of subscriptions and monitored items
-* Supports anonymous and user/password authentication
-* Crypto support is WORK IN PROGRESS - 95%

 # Building and testing